-Basically Orthodontics is the main branch or dentistry and orthodontic treatment means to corrects and keep the teeth and jaws at correct position by using different types of braces.
+Basically Orthodontics is the main branch or dentistry.
+Orthodontic treatment means to corrects and keep the teeth and jaws at correct position by using different types of braces.
 Teeth which are not at correct position may cause different problems such as cannot clean properly, food stuck between teeth may result in the collection of acids which destroy the enamel of teeth and leads to dental plaque and the production of cavity.

 We can overcome this main issue through orthodontic treatment.
 Advantages of orthodontic treatment includes healthy smile, healthy face, good oral health and strong teeth.